Quick Summary

 22 | Short Title Commencement Authoritative Text In Hindi And Repeals | Deals with short title commencement authoritative text in Hindi and repeals such as India that is Bharat shall be a Union of States; This Constitution may be called the Constitution of India; The Constitution of India shall come into force on the twenty-sixth day of January 1950 |

 Parts of Indian Constitution: Since its adoption in 1950, the Indian Constitution has been amended more than 100 times.
 Some have added new parts and some changed or deleted existing parts.
-This section talks about these amendments and their impact on the Constitution.
+Parts of Indian Constitution Added as Amendments.
+Parts of Indian Constitution, this section talks about these amendments and their impact on the Constitution.

 Part | Amendment | Year | Content | Impact |